Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 decisions depends on the `Behavior Parameters` associated with the agent.
 If you set `Behavior Type` to `Heuristic Only`, the Agent will use its `Heuristic()` method to make decisions which can allow you to control the Agent manually or write your own Policy.
-If the Agent has a `Model` file, it Policy will use the neural network `Model` to take decisions.
+If the Agent has a `Model` file, its Policy will use the neural network `Model` to take decisions.

 ## Decisions